martin-ev/Cluster/RunAI/README.md

 * List jobs in the lab: `runai list jobs`

-* Find out the status of your job `runai describe job jobname`
+* Find out the status of your job `runai describe job jobname`, or `watch -n 1 runai describe job jobname`.

 * Stop running jobs with `runai delete jobname`.
 Also if you want to submit another job with the same name, you need to delete the existing one which occupies the name.